lvgl/lvgl/docs/widgets/extra/msgbox.md

 ## Usage

-### Create a messaeg box
+### Create a message box

 `lv_msgbox_create(parent, title, txt, btn_txts[], add_close_btn)` creates a message box.

-If `parent` is `NULL` the message box will be a modal. `title` and `txt` are strings for the title and the text.
+If `parent` is `NULL` the message box will be modal. `title` and `txt` are strings for the title and the text.
 `btn_txts[]` is an array with the buttons' text.
 E.g. `const char * btn_txts[] = {"Ok", "Cancel", NULL}`.
 `add_colse_btn` can be `true` or `false` to add/don't add a close button.

 ### Get the parts
-The building block of the message box can be get with the following functions:
+The building blocks of the message box can be obtained using the following functions:
 ```c
 lv_obj_t * lv_msgbox_get_title(lv_obj_t * mbox);
 lv_obj_t * lv_msgbox_get_close_btn(lv_obj_t * mbox);